 “Two glorious days in Spanish sunshine, a superb atmosphere both in the city and in the stadium and arguably one of the best stadiums we’ve ever seen to boot,” he said.

-“All a little spoiled by 90 minutes of being taken apart by a very good Real side, not helped by Crouch’s rash dismissal - though I still think the second yellow was harsh.
+“All a little spoilt by 90 minutes of being taken apart by a very good Real side, not helped by Crouch’s rash dismissal - though I still think the second yellow was harsh.

 “Walking outside the Bernabeu before the game it felt Tottenham had really arrived in the Champions League and even the result couldn’t take that away.”